Mizithropita (Ricotta Cheesecake) from Kefalonia

 4 cups of ricotta cheese

-1 sprig of finely chopped dill (or 1 tsp of dry dill)
+1 tsp of finely chopped dill

 1 tsp cinnamon powder